 Clinical Faculty members may be employed on the basis of full-time or part-time appointments.
 Clinical Faculty members may negotiate a shift from a full-time to a part-time appointment, or from a part-time to a full-time appointment without loss of rank.

-Faculty holding a Clinical Track position are eligible to apply for tenure-track positions when they become available.
-The criteria for rank determination in the Clinical Track and the Tenure Track differ.
-Hence, a faculty member’s rank in the Clinical Track is not necessarily transferable to the Tenure Track.

-Tenure Track faculty with appropriate credentials are permitted to petition for a one-time transfer to a Clinical Track position no later than the end of their third year if a clinical faculty position is currently open in their department.
-In order to make a transfer, interested faculty need to demonstrate that they are good candidates for a Clinical Faculty position.
-A petition to transfer must originate with the faculty member and be approved by the Department chair, the Dean, the Provost, and the Department’s Promotion and Tenure Committee.
-In the event of a non-approval, a faculty member has a right to appeal.
-The appeal process parallels the process for grievance appeal as outlined in II.G of the Faculty Handbook.
-Once a transfer is completed, the faculty member is not eligible to transfer back to a Tenure Track position.

 Clinical faculty (with an FTE of 0.60 or above) have the right to stand for election and to vote to elect at least one at-large senator to Faculty Senate to represent the Clinical faculty in HCOM and CHSP.

 Original version of original handbook section